kousikpaul4u/todo-micro-ui-signup/README.md

 ```
 npm start
 ```
-Navigate to `http://localhost:5000` to run the header-micro-frontend independently to test in local
+Navigate to `http://localhost:5001` to run the todo-signup-microui independently to test in local

 ### Build and host
 ```